oneapi-src/oneMKL/README.md

     - Intel(R) Data Center GPU Max Series
     - NVIDIA(R) A100 (Linux* only)
     - AMD(R) GPUs see [here](https://github.com/RadeonOpenCompute/ROCm#hardware-and-software-support) tested on AMD Vega 20 (gfx906)
+    - Other SYCL devices can be used, but are not supported

 ---
 ### Supported Operating Systems